spacecatpixel/lokidocs/SNFullGuide.md

 Consoles don't work like the rest of your computer.
 Here are some basic tips for navigating your way around the command line!

--   Don't try copying something by using the usual CTRL + C hotkey!
+-   Don't try copying something by using the usual Ctrl + C hotkey!
 If you want to copy something, do so by highlighting text and then right clicking it.
 Pasting works by right clicking a blank area in the console.

 -   If you want to kill a process or stop something from running, press Ctrl + C. This is why you shouldn't try copying something with this hotkey ;)

--   You can always check the directory you are in and its contents by typing ls
+-   You can always check the directory you are in and its contents by typing `ls`

--   You can always return to your home directory by typing cd ~
+-   You can always return to your home directory by typing `cd ~`

--   You can move into a given directory by typing cd <name> or move back up one level by typing cd ..
+-   You can move into a given directory by typing `cd <name>` or move back up one level by typing `cd ..`

 -   PuTTY allows you to easily duplicate or restart a session by right clicking the top of the window.
 Handy if you’re trying to do a few things at once.